OpenDataServices/farm-level-data-standard/docs/identification.md

 * Time-Date stamp of the recording.

-The GloballyUniqueRecordID always needs to stay attached to the data record and should not be changed when exporting, merging or updating datasets.
-The GloballyUniqueRecordID also provides a means to go back to the source of the data.
+The GlobalID always needs to stay attached to the data record and should not be changed when exporting, merging or updating datasets.
+The GlobalID also provides a means to go back to the source of the data.

 In principle the reference framework is building a pool of globally uniquely identified data records.
 If the data model and the 3 identifiers are used consistently by it’s user group, the combined dataset of uniquely identified records can be considered as the global pool of first mile farm data allowing for global data exchange and data analysis.